CodeGyver/codegyver.github.io/_posts/2023-04-29-accessing-home-assistant-from-the-internet.md

 ## Conclusion

-Opening a home assistant to global accessibility can be incredibly convenient, as it enables us to monitor and manage our setup from virtually anywhere.
-Leveraging techniques such as DNS spoofing and SSL user certificate authentication can ensure a secure and efficient connection.
-This way, transitioning between Wi-Fi and cellular networks can occur nearly seamlessly.
+Opening my home assistant to remote access allowed me to monitor and control the setup from anywhere.
+Even with remote access, the setup remains secure thanks to SSL user certificate authentication, while DNS spoofing ensures a smooth transition between Wi-Fi and cellular networks, offering an advantage over VPN-based solutions.